 Branded searches are searches that involve your brand name, that is, that use branded keywords.

-They can be used in Google search to have more specific information about your brand, such as address, products and prices, or simply as a shortcut to get to your website.
+Users usually perform it to acquire more specific information about your brand, such as address, products, and prices, or simply as a shortcut to get to your website.
 Regardless of the search intent, branded searches show that your brand is in people’s minds and arouses interest.

 In Google Analytics, you can keep an eye on the list of keywords that drive traffic and identify the growth of those searches.
 Depending on the relevance of your brand, Google Trends may also capture the growth of searches involving it.

 Direct traffic means visitors who come to your site by typing the URL directly into the browser bar or via a saved bookmark.
 Like branded searches, direct traffic shows that users actively know and remember your brand.